-1. Providing a Process – The Strategic Planning consultant should provide an effective process to analyze and understand the organization, its competitive position and a method for developing solutions.
+1. Providing a Process – The consultant should provide an effective process to analyze and understand the organization, its competitive position and a method for developing comprehensive solutions.

-3. Challenging the Status-Quo – The company’s performance cannot be improved if the status-quo is never challenged and management is not willing to discuss, let alone implement, change.
+3. Challenging the Status-Quo – The company’s performance cannot be improved if the status-quo is never challenged and management is not willing to discuss the changes needed, let alone implement them.

 4. Conducting an Honest Assessment – Consultants should call it as they see it.
 They must openly discuss organizational, individual or group weaknesses with the executives.
 It is the consultant’s professional obligation to conduct a candid assessment and report the results.

-Difficult issues must be discussed with management and the need for real change explained if Strategic Planing is to be successful and impact the company’s future.
+Difficult issues must be discussed with management and the need for real change explained if the planning effort is to be successful and impact the company’s future.
 Leaving sensitive issues unaddressed weakens the organization, and prevents it from finding real solutions.

-5. Keeping What Works – Of course, every business has its own strengths.
-A consultant should recognize these strengths and focus on preserving the successful elements of the business.
+5. Keeping What Works – Of course, every business has certain strengths and things that work well.
+A consultant should recognize that and focus on preserving the successful elements of the business.

 6. Identifying What Doesn’t Work – The consultant must deliver objective information about the company’s weaknesses and what’s not working.
 Addressing these weaknesses becomes an integral part of the strategic planning process.